yuanhaowang1213/imaging_sim/doc/experiment.md

 - Red (long $\lambda$) focuses behind it.

 This produces the expected longitudinal chromatic aberration (LCA), observed in the $\lambda$-sweep where the smallest PSF occurs near 500 nm.
-The pattern validates that BK7’s chromatic focus shifts are correctly modeled
+The pattern validates that BK7’s chromatic focus shifts are correctly modeled.

+### Through-Focus Behavior

+Sweeping sensor distance D₂ shows that PSF quality degrades smoothly as the plane moves away from best focus (20.5 mm).
+The RMS and EE50 curves rise asymmetrically around the minimum, reflecting realistic lens aberrations and residual spherical terms.
+This profile defines the depth-of-focus, and the slope steepens for larger apertures—matching theoretical expectations.

 ### Aperture Effect (f-number)